seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Whose dust is both alike.
 I am very sick.

 **GUIDERIUS**
-Go you to hunting; I’ll abide with him.
+Go you to hunting; I'll abide with him.

 **IMOGEN**
 Stick to your journal course: the breach of custom